AndBible/docs-wiki/Developer-documentation.md

 ![Test configuration in Android Studio](https://user-images.githubusercontent.com/5811789/48984311-c4df5780-f102-11e8-937b-c5d438b79629.png)

 For running tests, you need to install test modules.
-There is one module in test modules package that we don't have permission to distribute publicly, so please contact @tuomas2 if you need to run tests.
+There is one module in test modules package that we don't have permission to distribute publicly, so please contact us (and-bible-support@googlegroups.com) if you need to run tests.

 ## Contributing code